Transferrin Saturation Calculator

 You can use our hematocrit hemoglobin ratio calculator to keep an eye on your risk of anemia.
-Moreover, you might be interested in inspecting your absolute reticulocyte count to control the condition of blood-producing cells in your bone marrow.
+Moreover, you might be interested in inspecting your absolute reticulocyte count (see absolute reticulocyte count calculator) to control the condition of blood-producing cells in your bone marrow.

 Increased transferrin saturation can be caused by:

 - Increased iron absorption (e.g., primary hemochromatosis); and